 Don’t forget to reapply the sunscreen throughout the trip.
 Use one with at least an SPF 30 rating.
 Moisturizers added to the sunscreen may also help keep your skin from becoming dry and damaged from the wind and cold.

 9. Wear your helmet

-Helmets are critical when insuring rider safety, and should be worn at all times when riding a snowmobile.
+Helmets are critical when ensuring rider safety, and should be worn at all times when riding a snowmobile.
 Not only do they keep you safe should the snowmobile crash, but they also add another layer to help keep your body warm.

-Whenever possible, full-face helmets are the best to wear because they help protect you face and eyes (with the help of goggles) from the wind and cold, while also helping protect your face from impact.
+Whenever possible, full-face helmets are the best to wear because they help protect your face and eyes (with the help of goggles) from the wind and cold, while also helping protect your face from impact.

 10. Have fun!

 Even with all these things, the most important thing to remember is to have fun while on your snowmobile.
 The sense of freedom and adventure the trails provide is hard to beat, and with snowmobile popularity on the rise things are only looking up from here.